 In addition to open courses, the Academy organises on-demand training programmes that combine several methods and topical expertise.
 These Tailor-made Trainings (TMTs) and their related knowledge-sharing activities are offered in, but not limited to, English, French and Arabic, and can be convened in the Netherlands or in your country.

 Each year, The Hague Academy offers open courses for professionals from all over the world.
-These short courses offered in The Hague and Barcelona, provide opportunities to exchange ideas and experiences, gain knowledge on different international concepts, apply practical tools, and broaden individual perspectives to strengthen local governance.
+These short courses offered in The Hague provide opportunities to exchange ideas and experiences, gain knowledge on different international concepts, apply practical tools, and broaden individual perspectives to strengthen local governance.